-The exam process, from submitting your thesis to being notified of your result, will usually take a minimum of four months.
-The process and length of time will vary for each examination as external examiners are involved, so some will need more time due to their heavy workloads and other responsibilities and commitments.
+The exam process, from submitting your thesis to being notified of your examiners’ recommendations, will usually take a minimum of four months.
+The process and length of time will vary for each examination as examiners who are external to the University are involved.
+Some examiners need more time due to their other responsibilities and commitments.
 Regular follow-ups with supervisors and examiners are an integral part of the exam process to minimise delays.
 You will receive a result only when the Chair of Examiners has received and considered all reports.
-Once you receive your examination outcome you will have a clear idea on when you are likely to complete all degree requirements.
+Once you receive your examination outcome, you will have a clearer idea of when you are likely to complete all degree requirements.
 The identity of your examiners will remain anonymous until you have been awarded a final 'pass’ grade.
 See below for a flow chart of the exam process.
-An additional step of submission through iThenticate thesis submission will become mandatory during 2020.

 - Step 1